 Oral Health & Chronic Disease

 Good overall health depends on good oral health.
 Conversely, bad oral health can contribute to disease, and may be a sign of underlying health conditions.
-Diabetes, HIV/AIDs, osteoporosis, Alzheimer’s diseases, and Sjogren’s disease may have links to poor oral health.
+Symptoms of diabetes, HIV/AIDs, osteoporosis, and Alzheimer’s diseases may be amplified by poor oral health.

 Additionally, not taking good care of your mouth, gums, and teeth can cause unfriendly bacteria to spread to the rest of your body.
 This can lead to gastrointestinal disease, as imbalanced oral bacteria can negatively affect the gut microbiome and possibly even the health of your immune defense.